Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 > Any additional information that you think is relevant to this application that hasn't already been included.

 * What work has been done so far?
 We already created a similar (more complex) system on Ethereum.
 In our projects (e.g. crowdlitoken) Ethereum transaction cost is now a killer for the live system.
-The project with Polkadot may be an alternative for future projects.
+The project with Mintbase may be an alternative for future projects.

 * Are there any teams who have already contributed (financially) to the project?
 No.